stormasm/spanish/log/mexdaily26.md

+### 3/9/26

+- a toda persona ajena a esta calle que sea sorprendida sera consignada a las autoridades
+- anyone caught on this street who does not live here will be turned over to the authorities

 ### 3/6/26

 - me gusta estar aqui - I like being here
 - soy afortunado de estar en mexico - I am lucky to be in Mexico

 ### 3/4/26